 Then, Sir, on the question of prices, the prices are rising.
 Some people say that it is 15 per cent and others say that it is more.
-If prices are rising, then there are two aspects to be considered.
-What is the reason, for this price rise?
-And what is the policy to check this price rise?
-So far as the reasons are concerned, generally three reasons are given.
-Firstly, that it is imported inflation, oil price rise.
-There also I would like that the Finance Minister and the Petroleum Minister speak with one voice.
+If prices rising, then there are two aspects to be considered.
+What is the reason for this price rise?
+And what is the policy to check this price So far as the reasons are concerned, generally three reasons are Firstly, that it is imported inflation, oil price rise.
+There also I would like that the Finance Minister and the Petroleum Minister speak with voice.
 We have given the figures.
 So far as the Petroleum Minister, Mr. Sethi is concerned, he says the oil price rise component is only 1.35 per cent.
-Finance Minister said that 26 per cent inflation is due to oil price rise.
-This has to be reconciled because in answer to a question the Petroleum Minister says this has a very negligible effect on the price rise.
-The Finance Minister says that is has a much bigger impact.
-Even on the analysis we agree.
-Then, what is the policy that we shall formulate?
+Finance Minister said that 26 per inflation is due to oil price rise.
+This has to be reconciled because in wer to a question the Petroleum Minister says this has a very negligible effect on the price rise.
+Finance Minister says that is has а much bigger impact.
+Even analysis we agree.
+Then, what the policy that we shall formulate?
 The other explanation of inflation generally given is that it is because of a poor harvest.
-But that question does not come in because we had good harvest.
-The third explanation given is hoarders blackmarketeers.
+But that question does not come in because we had The third explanation good harvest. given is hoarders and blackmarketeers.
 But with all the vast powers that the